 Best Baby Boomer Websites Design Inspiration

 Boomers like the personal approach.
-They want to feel like a friend is talking to them and understanding what they feel or want.
-With bright, bold colors and white space on the page, images that tell the story and a good font size, this website hits its mark.
-Find then on Twitter.
+They want to feel like a friend is talking to them and understanding their feelings or wants.
+This website hits its mark with bright, bold colors and white space on the page, images that tell the story, and a good font size.
+Find them on Twitter.

 3. TV EARS

-Even though the word “senior” slipped in there, it is the only one so boomers will not mind.
+Even though the word “senior” slipped in, it is the only one, so boomers will not mind.
 The customer support phone number right at the top makes them feel like there is a connection to a real person already.
-The simple design, bold colors, and lots of white space keeps it low key and this website looks very professional yet friendly.
+The simple design, bold colors, and lots of white space keep it low-key, and this website looks very professional yet friendly.
 Find them on Twitter.

-Boomers are excited about there next phase of life and ready for some adventure.
-This website gives them a chance to search for the good life here or at least a good getaway.
-Fun images inspires the boomer to book a trip.
+Boomers are excited about their next phase of life and ready for adventure.
+This website allows them to search for the good life or getaway.
+Fun images inspire the boomer to book a trip.
 Find them on Twitter .

 7. Sixty & Me

-This website offers women fun and interesting information.
+This website offers women fun and exciting information.
 With bold, bright colors, lots of white space, and images that tell stories, boomers will feel at home and stay awhile on this one.

-This is the final frontier, where no man (or woman) likes to go but if they want romance or a partner, dating sights are popular.
+This is the final frontier, where no man (or woman) likes to go, but if they want romance or a partner, dating sights are famous.
 Once they get here, boomers will stay.
 This website is comfortable.
-There is lots of white space with good sized font and friendly images.
+There is lots of white space with good-sized font and friendly images.
 It leads readers to feel that they are simple enough to try.
 Find them on Twitter .

 Great images and right to the point.
 Boomers like that.
-There is a lot of information in this site and it is not pushed upon the reader nor hidden.
+There is a lot of information on this site that is not pushed upon the reader or hidden.
 It just makes them want to learn more about this product.
 Find them on Twitter .

-This home page gives the same immediate feeling shoppers get when they walk into a department store: They cannot wait to explore all the products.
-It is very user-friendly and it says they can talk to a “real person”.
-Who doesn’t like to shop and talk!
+This home page gives shoppers the same immediate feeling when they walk into a department store: They cannot wait to explore all the products.
+It is very user-friendly and says they can talk to a “real person.”
+Who doesn’t like to shop and talk?

-This list of top 10 web designs focus on small businesses offering senior products and services.
+These top 10 web designs focus on small businesses offering senior products and services.
 They have successfully engaged in good marketing techniques that this generation has expressed.
-Lucid Crew is a website design company that will help you express your business in a way that over 75 million baby boomers will like and use.
-Contact us and let our creative team help you show this generation you care about them.
+Lucid Crew is a website design company that will help you express your business in a way over 75 million baby boomers will like and use it.
+Contact us and let our creative team help show this generation you care about them.